PDAL/PDAL/doc/stages/readers.stac.rst

 Metadata
 --------------------------------------------------------------------------------
-Metadata outputs will include `ids` and `item_ids` both representings STAC Feature Ids, as well as `catalog_ids` and `collection_ids` representing STAC Catalogs and Collections, respectively.
+Metadata outputs will include `ids` and `item_ids` for representings STAC Feature Ids, as well as `catalog_ids` and `collection_ids` representing STAC Catalogs and Collections, respectively.